sonic-net/SONiC/doc/pac/Port Access Control.md

 ### 3.3.2 Orchestration Agent

 OA processes updates from APP DB for setting the Port learning mode, VLAN membership and PVID and passes down the same to SAI Redis library for updating the ASIC DB.
-For VLAN membership, port PVID will not be set until PVID update is received separately for the port.

 ## 3.4 PAC Modules